 Breast cancer treatment and diagnosis

 Our expert team of breast surgeons are specially trained in surgical removal of benign (non-cancerous) and malignant (cancerous) tumors of the breast.
-There are different procedures used for breast cancer surgery and your surgeon will recommend the most appropriate one for you depending on how advanced and fast growing your disease is.
+There are different procedures used for breast cancer surgery and your surgeon will recommend the most appropriate one for you depending on what type of breast cancer you have and how advanced it is.

 Types of surgery for breast cancer